It’s that time of year again. The snow has gone, the days are growing longer and the not-so-friendly flying conditions of winter are fading away.

 Your drone’s updates might also mean there are new features to try out or that certain options have moved from one place to another, so take time to look through the patch notes.

 Once that’s dealt with, spring is the best time of year to hone your flight planning.
 Although the snow and showers have mostly subsided, the weather can still be temperamental.
 The extent of that will obviously depend on where you live, but why not use that uncertainty to improve as a pilot?

-Whether you’re carrying out DroneBase missions or flying for fun, planning flights ahead of time can help you get the footage you need quickly and, more importantly, ensure that a change in the conditions doesn’t ruin your day.
+Whether you’re carrying out DroneBase missions or flying for fun, planning flights ahead of time can help you get the drone photography you need quickly and, more importantly, ensure that a change in the conditions doesn’t ruin your day.